chirrag03/OCA-OCP-Java-Concepts/Generics & Collections.md

 So you must override both methods to be absolutely certain that your objects can be used in Collections that use hashing.

 **The hashCode() Contract**
 - Whenever it is invoked on the same object more than once during an execution of a Java application, the hashCode() method must consistently return the same integer, provided that no information used in equals() comparisons on the object is modified.
+**Eg: The custom hashcode() method can generate different hashcode for an object during an execution of a Java application if the object is mutable OR the object contains some transient attributes**

 - If two objects are equal according to the equals(Object) method, then calling the hashCode() method on each of the two objects must produce the same integer result.